 This is done through several different functions of the software.
 Some of these include the flexibility of a web-based permitting tool and its capability to evaluate applications and design plans.
 The software also builds on existing programs so that soft costs can more easily decrease.

 As the solar industry has grown so has the need for an expedited process for residential solar arrays.
 This need is great because more individuals are installing solar on their homes.
 If not handled correctly, this could — and has — bogged down the permitting process.

 Solar ABCs created an expedited permit process for smaller PV systems.
 This process is meant to help systems under 15 kilowatts quickly obtain permits.

 It does this by simplifying the electrical and structural review of smaller PV systems.
 It also decreases the need for detailed engineer studies and other unnecessary delays.

 There are several different ways that permitting fees can adjust.
 However, finding the best policy for the entire nation may be a bit of a stretch.
 This is why several different ways to make permitting fees more reasonable have been suggested.

 Some of these ideas include eliminating solar permitting fees and putting a cap on permitting costs.
 Another suggestion is having the fee associated with the time it takes to processes the permit.
-It is also suggested that the fees be based on the PV installers labor costs.
+It is also suggested that the fees should be based on the PV installer’s labor costs.

 Which one of these different fee structures is best is debatable.
 However, using any one of them is better than being overcharged.

-However, the likely hood that the price will drop lower than it is with the ITC, at least at first, is not high.
+However, the likelihood that the price will drop lower than it is with the ITC, at least at first, is not high.
 If solar is in the cards for you, getting it while the ITC is still in place will give you the most bang for your buck.